teads/TeadsSDK-iOS/README.md

 ## Changelog

+v2.1.0:
+- Fixed potential crash when video file received is corrupted
+- Fixed a typo in callback method `-teadsVideoCanExpand:withRatio:`
+- Memory optimizations
+- Improved integration in some complex view hierachies
+- New TeadsVideo setting available : `maxContainerHeight`
+- New branding features

 v2.0.4:
 - Fixed a crash that can be caused by a corrupted video file
 - Fixed small memory leaks